jonasoesch/p9/paper.md

 To understand why designers might think that animation helps in these specific circumstances, we have mapped some lower-level strengths of animation described in Heer et al. [@Heer-07:animatedtransitions] to all each of the purposes (see figure \ref{animation-purposes}).

-![The purposes of animation found by Chevalier et al. [@Chevalier-14:notsostaggeringeffect] each employ one or more of the strenghts of animation.\label{animation-purposes}](img/animation-purposes.png)
+![The purposes of animation found by Chevalier et al. [@Chevalier-14:notsostaggeringeffect] each employ one or more of the strenghts of animation that are described by Heer et al. [@Heer-07:animatedtransitions]. \label{animation-purposes}](img/animation-purposes.png)